 Working from Home

-All staff to continue to work from home where possible and by agreement with their line manager.
+A phased return to the workplace will commence by agreement with their line manager.

-A Remote Working Policy has been provided to staff.
+For those that adapt a blended approach a Remote Working Policy has been provided to staff.
 Covid 19 Remote Working Procedure

 All staff to complete the Remote working risk assessment within the policy and return to their manager/supervisor.

 Health and Wellbeing

 Employee Assistant Program (EAP)

-IT Sligo offer a confidential support service for staff to assist them to resolve personal or work-related concerns, through telephone support, specialist information and telephone or face to face counselling.
+ATU Sligo offer a confidential support service for staff to assist them to resolve personal or work-related concerns, through telephone support, specialist information and telephone or face to face counselling.

 The service is provided by Inspire Wellbeing.
 It is confidential and no referral is needed.
 Support is available in a wide range of areas.